A Deep Dive into Bespoke Software Development

 - Unnecessary features you have to pay for.
 A ready-made software product you choose has a set of features you need to pay for.
 It can turn out that some features are useless for you and some of them are so inconvenient that you’ll need to use another system to cover this particular need, which leads you to a necessity to pay for two or even more products.

 - Integration issues.
 A modern company can have more than five departments, and each needs its own software program for effective work.
 When building a bespoke solution, you can easily integrate one system into another, so they exchange data smoothly.
 However, off-the-shelf solutions don’t have such flexibility.
 As a result, your employees may end up manually transferring all necessary data, which takes far more time.

 - Expensive customization.
 Imagine you’re using a ready-made CRM system in your sales department.
 One day you decide to add another filter in its search feature to make it easier to get some specific data about your customers.
 If this filter is in the list of available options in your CRM, congratulations, two clicks and you’re ready to go.
 But what if it’s not there?
 Then, you need to contact your provider and ask to add one.
 But here’s the thing, some software providers don’t provide any customization options at all.
 Other companies offer you its developer services at an outrageous hourly rate.

 There’s no correct answer to whether you need to choose a ready-made solution or a bespoke software development.
-Both options have their benefits and drawbacks.
+Both options have their pros and cons.
 In both cases, you need to compromise something.
 So it’s better to make a decision based on your business needs.
-But if you’re looking for a unique product with one-of-a-kind design and set of features, if it’s critical for you to own the product, develop, grow, and scale it, then bespoke development is the best option for you.
+But if you’re looking for a unique product with one-of-a-kind design and set of features, if it’s critical for you to own the product, develop, grow, and scale it, then bespoke software development is the best option for you.

-Looking for a reliable bespoke development company with proven experience and in-depth expertise?
+Looking for a reliable bespoke software development company with proven experience and in-depth expertise?
 Contact our team to implement your ideas into reality.